On the Distribution of Probe Traffic Volume Estimated without Trajectory Reconstruction: Theory

 \subsection{Problem Statement}

 We define a “probe” as a device that records its position as point data in the Earth's spatial reference system (e.g., geographic coordinates).
-For instance, a smartphone and connected vehicle can be a probe\footnote{By this definition, the number of probes does not necessarily match the number of vehicles (e.g., multiple smartphones on a vehicle).}.
-Let $m\ \{ m \in \mathbf{Z}^{nonneg}\}$ and $\hat{m}$ denote the number of probes passing through a unit segment during an observation period and its estimator, respectively.
+For instance, a smartphone or connected vehicle can serve as a probe.
+We want to estimate the number of probes that traversed a road segment during an observation period.
+Let $m \in \mathbf{Z}^{nonneg}$ and $\hat{m}$ denote the true number of probes passing through a unit segment during an observation period and its estimator, respectively.
 We present the distribution of $\hat{m}$ under the following conditions.

-Assume that each probe traverses the Earth's surface at a speed of $S$ $\{ S \in \mathbf{R}^{+}\}$ m/s, where $S$ is an independent and identically distributed (i.i.d.) continuous random variable.
-We denote the realised value of $S$ as $s$ $\{ s \in \mathbf{R}^{+}\}$.
-Let $g(s)$ $\{ g(s) \in \mathbf{R}^{nonneg} \mid 0 \leq g(s); \displaystyle \int_{0}^{\infty} g(s)\mathrm{d}s = 1 \}$ be the probability density function (PDF) of the probe speed population.
-The population of $s$ is a hypothetical infinite group of $s$.
-Therefore, the possibility that multiple probes are carried by one vehicle at the same $s$ is already considered in $g(s)$ as a part of the distribution.
-All probes share the same data recording interval $t$ $\{ t \in \mathbf{R}^{+}\}$ s.
-In a uniform motion, each probe records its position as point data (i.e., “\textit{footprints}”) at an interval of $t$ s.
-The probe speed is recorded during this process.
+Assume that each probe traverses the Earth's surface at a space-mean speed \citep{TURNERetal-1998} of $S \in \mathbf{R}^{+}$ m/s, where $S$ is an independent and identically distributed (i.i.d.) continuous random variable\footnote{Because the order of recorded point location data is exchangeable after they are recorded, $S$ can be considered a random variable emerging from the underlying i.i.d. $g(s)$ \citep{DEFINETTI-1930}.
+Please note that $s$ is not necessarily the same as free-flow speed or target speed.}.
+We denote the realised value of $S$ as $s \in \mathbf{R}^{+}$.
+Let $g(s) \in \mathbf{R}^{nonneg} \mid 0 \leq g(s) \mid \displaystyle \int_{0}^{\infty} g(s)\mathrm{d}s = 1$ be the probability density function (PDF) of the probe speed population, a hypothetical infinite group of $s$, within a cordon.
+The possibility that multiple probes may be carried by one vehicle at the same space-mean speed $s$ is accounted for in $g(s)$.
+All probes share the same data recording interval $t \in \mathbf{R}^{+}$ s.
+Because all speeds are considered in $g(s)$, virtual uniform motion is assumed in the modelling process.
+Note that assuming virtual uniform motion is different from assuming all probes actually traverse the segment with a uniform motion; rather, it means that any changes in space-mean speed among all probes over the segment are reflected in $g(s)$.
+In a uniform motion, each probe records its position and space-mean speed as point data (i.e., “\textit{footprints}”) at an interval of $t$ s.
 Probe identifiers $i$ or detailed timestamps are not necessarily recorded, but data points have at least nominal information to identify a recorded time range of interest (e.g., a label of “July 2023”).
-We assume that there are no errors or failures in the positioning or recording.
+We assume no errors or failures in the positioning or recording in the formulation.